-We support leaders and teams, through capacity building of fundamental skills, like the ability to feel, the ability to direct one’s attention, to dis-identify from previously held viewpoints and identities, the ability to integrate projections and shadow material.
+We support leaders and teams, through capacity building of fundamental skills, like the ability to feel, the ability to direct one’s attention, to dis-identify from previously held viewpoints and identities, and the ability to integrate projections and shadow material.
 This work is directed inwards, bottom-wards, lateral, around, but not necessarily “up”.
 In this sense, vertical development, just as happiness, can be a peculiar by-product and result of this kind of work.
-Often we have found that an over-emphasis of vertical development as “growth” is often both counter-productive and partial.
+Often we have found that an over-emphasis on vertical development as “growth” is often both counter-productive and partial.
 This is why we hold “developmental logic” lightly.

 At the deeper end

 “An organization can’t outperform its leaders”

 Our approach to enabling leaders and teams at any level to gain awareness around their personal patterns and the ability to shift away from un-reflected blind spots or unwanted reactive tendencies proves a key for leadership effectiveness.

 This work spreads to organizational development and systemic change work.
 We work with our clients to enable them to work in and with human systems and manage complexity and uncertainty.
 We work building capacities that enable them to participate fully and authentically in value creation and organizational life with emergent outcomes and behaviours.
 We also work with approaches that engage employees and staff members of entire teams, departments, companies, or communities.